🐕

 About the Whoodle

-The Whoodle is a large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Whoodle is best matched with experienced owners.
+The Whoodle is a cross between the Soft Coated Wheaten Terrier and Poodle.
+The Whoodle is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Whoodle is best matched with experienced owners.
 Typically standing 12 to 20 inches and weighing 20 to 45 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Whoodle brings a distinct combination of traits that sets it apart.
 The Whoodle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Whoodle loves being close to its people and forms strong bonds with every member of the household.